-1. How does understanding this verse shape our doctrine of humanity, sin, or salvation?
+1. How does this verse deepen our understanding of God's character and His relationship with creation?
 2. How should this truth about Famine Preparation shape our daily decisions and priorities?
 3. What connections can we trace from this verse to Jesus' life, death, and resurrection?